Duhshasana: Kurukshetra war and death

-On the first day of war, Dushasana was the first one to shot the first arrow.
+On the first day of war, Duhshasana was the first one to shot the first arrow.
 He fought a fierce battle with Nakula and later with Yudhishthira and was defeated by them.

-On the second day of war, Dushasana killed Nakula's bodyguards.
-An angry Nakula defeated and nearly killed Dushasana in a sword fight.
+On the second day of war, Duhshasana killed Nakula's bodyguards.
+An angry Nakula defeated and nearly killed Duhshasana in a sword fight.

-On the 10th day of war, Dushasana attacked and injured Shikhandi in order to save Bhishma.
+On the 10th day of war, Duhshasana attacked and injured Shikhandi in order to save Bhishma.

-On the 13th day of war, Dushasana was among the powerful warriors who brutally murdered Abhimanyu.
-Abhimanyu badly injured Dushasana.
+On the 13th day of war, Duhshasana was among the powerful warriors who brutally murdered Abhimanyu.
+Abhimanyu badly injured Duhshasana.
 Later, his son Drumasena killed Abhimanyu.